 The following discussion contains certain information about the merger.
 The discussion is subject, and qualified in its entirety by reference, to the merger agreement attached as Appendix A to this proxy statement/prospectus and incorporated herein by reference.
-We urge you to read carefully this entire proxy statement/prospectus, including the merger agreement attached as Appendix A to this proxy statement attached as Appendix A.
+We urge you to read carefully this entire proxy statement/prospectus, including the merger agreement attached as Appendix A, for a more complete understanding of the merger.